yuliwu/yuliwu.github.io/index.md

 `Jul 2021 - Dec 2025`
 __Institute of Imaging & Computer Vision (LfB) of RWTH Aachen__

-Doctoral Researcher focusing on Computer Vision & Biomedical Image Processing with Deep Learning.
+I am a Doctoral Researcher focusing on Computer Vision & Biomedical Image Processing with Deep Learning.

-I am member of DFG program&nbsp;<a href="http://rtg2610.org" target="_blank">InnoRetVision</a>&nbsp;, dealing with Image Processing in&nbsp;Retinal&nbsp;Neuroprosthetics.
+I was a member of DFG program&nbsp;<a href="http://rtg2610.org" target="_blank">InnoRetVision</a>&nbsp;, dealing with Image Processing in&nbsp;Retinal&nbsp;Neuroprosthetics.